More trailers for this title (9) — tap to switch

 Key cast includes Matt Smith, Emma D'Arcy, Olivia Cooke, James Norton, Steve Toussaint, Fabien Frankel, Matthew Needham, and Sonoya Mizuno.

-What genres does House of the Dragon fit into?
+What genres does House of the Dragon fit?

-It blends Sci-Fi & Fantasy with Drama and Action & Adventure, balancing political intrigue and character conflict with large-scale spectacle.
+It blends Sci-Fi & Fantasy with Drama and Action & Adventure, pairing political intrigue and family conflict with large-scale spectacle and dragon-driven warfare.

 Comments